Code-Institute-Submissions/Olivertrain1221-CandyCave_SepResub/README.md

 <br>

 #### Create Blog Post
-As a user i woulod like to be able to share my views on the sweets I but and be able to read from real peoples there thoughts before I purhcase something to.
+As a user I would like to be able to share my views on the sweets I buy and be able to read other customers thoughts before I purhcase something.

 <br>

 #### Acceptance Criteria
-Given that I have an employee account, When I am logged into my account, Then I have the ability to create a new blog post Given that I am logged into my employee account, When I navigate to create a new blog post, Then I have a form to fill out to create my blog post
+Given that I have an account, When I am logged into my account, Then I have the ability to create a new blog post Given that I am logged into my account, When I navigate to create a new blog post, Then I have a form to fill out to create my blog post
-Given that I am a logged in employee, When I successfully complete the blog post form and submit it, Then a new blog post is created and published to the site
+Given that I am a logged in user, When I successfully complete the blog post form and submit it, Then a new blog post is created and published to the site

 <br>